Access Token

 $accessToken = $newTokens['access_token'];

-// Retry the request with the new token
+// Retry request with new token

 return makeApiRequest($url, $accessToken);